 On the plane ride back to Boston, I realized that, with Big Corporates involved, that there is an opportunity for real change to happen by activating the masses (i.e. fans ).
 We connected the dots which led to the creation of FansWithoutFootprints, which started by working with teams help teams offset their fans’ travel to and from games.

 GSB: What was the business model?

 Harry: Initially we looked at getting teams to buy carbon credits to offset fans’ travel, and having sponsors underwrite it.
 But the carbon credit model is a load of crap, in part because much of the money goes to offshore projects, so Walter and I pivoted in 2010 to focus on the fan and rewarding their green activities by supporting green-themed charitable programs in their local communities.
 Teams, leagues and fans all liked this concept.

 GSB: What’s not to like?
 How does it work?

-HG: Fans of participating teams sign up for an FWF app and get points for green actions (recycling, composting, buying renewable energy).
+Harry: Fans of participating teams sign up for the FWF app and get points for green actions (recycling, composting, buying renewable energy).
 They redeem those points for special, exclusive access with their teams–including meet & greets with players, discounts on tickets, etc.